Hasnain190/Udeler_GUI/CONTRIBUTING.md

 ## Adding translation

 This application aims to be available in multiple (as many as we can) languages.
-The task could have been achieved by using a translation tool, but in order to maintain accuracy and context, this repository provides an easy way for the contributors native to different languges to add their language to the application.
+The task could have been achieved by using a translation tool, but in order to maintain accuracy and context, this repository provides an easy way for the contributors native to different languages to add their language to the application.

 ### Adding/Updating a language